-Hemodynamics lll: the upc and downs of hemodynamics [computer program].
+Hemodynamics lll: the UPC and downs of hemodynamics [computer program].
 Version 2.2.
 Orlando (FL): Computerized Educational Systems; 1993.

-Figures and tables should be kept to a necessary minimum, no more than seven, and their information should not duplicated in the text.
+Figures and tables should be kept to a necessary minimum, no more than seven, and their information should not be duplicated in the text.
 The position of figures and tables should be indicated in the manuscript.

 Tables should be typed on separate sheets and be numbered (with Arabic numbers).
 Each table must include appropriate headings and Footnotes.
 Units of measurement must be clearly indicated.